gflohr/qgoda-site/en/docs/qgoda-in-15-minutes.md

 </ul>
 ```

-The first line asking for explanation is `[% USE q = Qgoda %]`.
+The first line that requires an explanation is line 9: `[% USE q = Qgoda %]`.
 The <a href="http://www.template-toolkit.org/docs/manual/Directives.html#section_USE"><code>USE</code></a> keyword loads a plug-in for the Template Toolkit, in this case the Qgoda plug-in that ships with Qgoda.
 This plug-in lets you access all Qgoda features from within your templates and documents.
 By convention, you alias the plug-in with the letter `q`.

 The <a href="http://www.template-toolkit.org/docs/manual/Directives.html#section_FOREACH"><code>FOREACH</code></a> keyword iterates over lists.
 The list used here is produced by the plug-in method `q.list()` which --- when called without arguments --- gives you all documents that Qgoda knows about.